 Community Innovation Teams

-We have created five Community Innovation Teams (CIT) focused on the areas of most importance to the group: Education, Healing & Transformation, Mitakuye Oyasin (Community Unity), Wasuyapi (Community Justice), and Technology.
+We have created five Community Innovation Teams (CIT) focused on the areas of most importance to the group: Healing & Transformation, Mitakuye Oyasin (Community Unity), Wolakol-Kiciyapi (focused on oneness and working together), and Technology.
 These teams are led by volunteers and meet regularly between conversations.
 If you'd like to join a group, check the calendar for their next upcoming meeting or send us a message via the contact form and express which group your would like to join!